plasma4/magix-fix/README.md

 # Setting up the Magix fixer
 Magix is a mod developed by @pelletsstarPL for NeverEnding Legacy, a game made by Orteil (open [here](https://orteil.dashnet.org/legacy/)).
 You can follow the instructions below on how to fix Magix.
 ### Using Magix offline
 If you wish, you can locally download a version of Magix that automatically updates.
 You can download the .zip file [here](https://github.com/plasma4/magix-fix/archive/refs/heads/main.zip).
-Open the index.html to start playing!
-(It is advised to extract the .zip file so that everything works properly.)
+Open the index.html file to start playing!
+(It is advised to extract the .zip file first so that everything works properly.)

 Additionally, you are also able to locally modify Magix: just go to localDevelopment.js and set `offlineMode` to `true`.
 ## IF YOU ALREADY HAVE MAGIX INSTALLED (if you don't, look at the section below)